steinar-flatland/python-guide/A-Brief-Introduction-To-Python.md

 value = None
 ```

-- `None` is a singleton — only one instance exists
+- `None` is a singleton &mdash; only one instance exists
 - Compare using `is` or `is not` (not `==`)
 - Commonly used as:
   - Default values